rojo-rbx/rojo/README.md

 ## Contributing
 The `master` branch is a rewrite known as **Epiphany**.
 It includes a breaking change to the project configuration format and an infrastructure overhaul.

-Building Rojo requires the latest Rust beta in order to use **2018 Edition** features.
-Once Rust 1.31 is stable on **December 6, 2018**, Rojo `master` will compile on Rust stable again.

 Pull requests are welcome!

 All pull requests are run against a test suite on Travis CI.
 That test suite should always pass!